BuildStrategies

 System results

-You can optionally store the size and digest of the image your build strategy created to a set of files.
+If you are using a strategy-managed push, see output directory vs output image, you can optionally store the size and digest of the image your build strategy created to a set of files.

 Result fileDescription